-Get the brand new SteelSeries Arctis 7P+ gaming headset for 1%2 off
+Get the brand new SteelSeries Arctis 7P+ gaming headset for 12% off

 While of the bulk of the headset is the same - comfy suspension style headband, 2.4GHz via USB dongle, award-winning audio - the new bits are a USB-C dongle for wider device support (USB-A adapter is provided), faster charging (15 minutes gets you three hours) and better battery life (30 hours is pretty incredible for a headset this light).

-The looks and marketing of this headset is directly towards the PS5, but I'm happy to report that it'll work great on PC too, with Windows Sonic proving an adequate surround sound alternative to PS5's Tempest 3D.
+The looks and marketing of this headset is directly towards the PS5, but I'm happy to report that it ought to work great on PC too, with Windows Sonic normally proving an adequate surround sound alternative to PS5's Tempest 3D.

-Overall, it's an awesome headset and to get it at a discount this early is pretty special.
-I expect it'll sell out soon, so do pick it up - especially if you want a headset that can suit both PC and PS5.
+Overall, it's likely to be an awesome headset and to get it at a discount this early is pretty special.
+I expect it'll sell out soon after the first proper reviews go live, so do consider picking it up if you want a headset that can suit both PC and PS5.

 That's all the time I have for now, so thanks for joining me and we'll see you on the next deal!
 Cheerio!